cemali/myHomePage/README.md

 # myHomePage
 my mobile home website directory
-This is my mobile home page website.
+This directory is for my mobile home page website.